UoB-CS-IPCV/Lab5-3D-from-stereo/README.md

 ## Troubleshooting

-On Mac, you might need to install the libomp `brew install libomp`
+On Mac, you might need to install LLVM's OpenMP runtime library `brew install libomp`